techbrett/OfficeDocs-SkypeForBusiness/Teams/app-powered-tasks-in-planner.md

 ### What this looks like in the Planner app

 Here's what the user sees when they open the task in the Planner app in Teams.
 Selecting the **Start task** button takes the user to the destination experience in the Teams app.
-In this example, the experience is a security practices video in the YouTube app in Teams.
+In this example, the destination experience is a security practices video in the YouTube app in Teams.

 :::image type="content" source="media/app-powered-tasks-in-planner.png" alt-text="Screenshot of an example of an app-powered task in My Tasks in the Planner app in Teams." lightbox="media/app-powered-tasks-in-planner.png":::